 An Unexplained Rise in Your Utility Bills

 An increase in your energy bill could mean you have a malfunctioning water heater.
+If you notice such high fluctuation in your bills, you might want to contact a plumber in lees summit or the ones in your vicinity and have it checked at the earliest.
 Consider how many hours a day your tank sits in your home and heats water.
 A failing heating element, a malfunctioning thermostat, and several other problems can significantly raise your utility bills.

 Water Heater Keeps Needing Repairs